jm130/dmogdocs/docs/source/user/connecting.rst

 Run the ``vsCode.sh`` script.
 Then go to VS Code and connect to the hpc-job host under remote connections on the left.

+Note: If your connection to DMOG using VSCode suddenly stops working, this is usually due to exceeding your file storage quota.
+You can check this with:

+.. code-bloack:: bash
+   quota -s

 Configure MobaXTerm for DMOG
 ----------------------------